bxparks/AceSegment/examples/MemoryBenchmark/README.md

   changes are due to some removal/addition of some methods in `LedDisplay`.
 * Add memory usage for `Tm1637Module`.
 Seems to consume something in between similar to the `ScanningModule` w/ SW SPI and `ScanningModule` with HW SPI.
-* Add memory usage for `Tm1637Module` using `SoftWireFastInterface` which uses `digitalWriteFast` library for AVR processors.
-Saves 662 - 776 bytes of flash on AVR processors compared to `Tm1637Module` using normal `SoftWireInterface`.
+* Add memory usage for `Tm1637Module` using `SoftTmiFastInterface` which uses `digitalWriteFast` library for AVR processors.
+Saves 662 - 776 bytes of flash on AVR processors compared to `Tm1637Module` using normal `SoftTmiInterface`.
 * Save 150-200 bytes of flash on AVR processors by lifting all of the `LedDisplay::writePatternAt()` type of methods to `LedDisplay`, making them non-virtual, then funneling these methods through just 2 lower-level virtual